Lufthansa Flight 540

 Lufthansa Flight 540 was a scheduled commercial flight for Lufthansa, serving the Frankfurt-Nairobi-Johannesburg route.

 On 20 November 1974, the Boeing 747-130 that was operating as Flight 540 was carrying 157 people (139 passengers and 18 crew members) crashed and caught fire shortly after taking off from Embakasi Airport in Nairobi, Kenya, for the last leg of the flight, resulting in the deaths of 54 passengers and 5 crew members.
 The crash was the first fatal accident involving a Boeing 747, and it remains the deadliest crash in the history of Lufthansa.
-It also remains as the deadliest aviation accident to occur in Kenya.
+It also remains the deadliest aviation accident to occur in Kenya.

 Aircraft and crew

 The aircraft involved was a Boeing 747-130 registered as D-ABYB and was named Hessen.
 It was the second 747 to be delivered to Lufthansa.
 It first flew on 30 March 1970 and was delivered to Lufthansa on 13 April.
 The aircraft was powered by four Pratt & Whitney JT9D-7 turbofan engines.
 The aircraft had 16,781 flying hours at the time of the accident.

 In command was 53-year-old Captain Christian Krack (who had logged 10,464 flight hours, with 1,619 hours on the Boeing 747), 35-year-old First Officer Hans-Joachim Schacke (3,418 flight hours, 2,237 of which were logged on the Boeing 747) and 51-year-old Flight Engineer Rudolf "Rudi" Hahn (13,000 hours of flying experience).
 The cabin crew consisted of 14 regular flight attendants and 1 assistant stewardess, who was responsible for childcare.
-Lufthansa only offered the so-called Mickey Mouse Service on the route from Frankfurt to Johannesburg.
+Lufthansa only offered the so-called Mickey Mouse Service on the route from Frankfurt to Johannesburg via a stopover in Kenya.

 Accident

-As the aircraft was making its takeoff from runway 24 at the Embakasi Airport in Nairobi, the pilots felt a buffeting vibration.
+The aircraft departed from runway 24 at the Embakasi Airport in Nairobi.
+Almost immediately, the pilots felt a buffeting vibration.
+Unbeknownst to them, the leading-edge slats were left in the retracted position.
 The captain continued the climb and retracted the landing gear.
 However, as this was being done, the aircraft started to descend and the stall warning system light came on.
-The aircraft continued to descend and approximately 3700 ft from the end of the runway, the 747 airplane crashed in the grass.
+The aircraft continued to descend and approximately 3700 ft from the end of the runway, the plane crashed into grass.
 It then struck an elevated access road and broke up.
 The left wing exploded and fire spread to the fuselage.
 54 of the 139 passengers and 5 of the 18 crew members died.
-The three pilots survived the accident.
+The cockpit remained largely intact, and thus the three pilots survived the accident.